Documentation Index

 • Enable batch storage: Enables batch storage for this client.
 Every batch file is saved as BatchUID.xml.

-• Storage path: Selects the path where the files will be stored, it can be either relative or absolute.
+• Storage path: Selects the path where the files are stored.
+It can be either relative or absolute.

 • Max. number of files: Selects how many files can be stored before older files are deleted.
 The default value is 10,000.